 - Encourage your boyfriend to get help.
 This is likely to include professional addiction treatment.

-- Help your boyfriend to find the right treatment center specializing in treating that type of addiction.
+- Help your boyfriend to find the right substance abuse rehab center specializing in treating that type of drug addiction as well as one that can help with physical and mental health.

 - Be supportive without enabling your boyfriend’s substance use.

-- Get outside help for yourself.
-Consider groups like Nar-Anon or Al-Anon.
-These peer support groups are designed to help the loved ones of those grappling with substance use disorder or alcohol use disorder.
+Get outside help for yourself.
+Consider a support group like Nar-Anon or Al-Anon.
+These peer support groups provide help to loved ones of those grappling with substance use disorder or alcohol use disorder.
+It is also worth noting that many support groups allow loved ones to be present, it may help your boyfriend be stronger if you attend the first few groups with him to help get the process started.

-If your boyfriend is ready to stop using drugs and commit to recovery, it’s crucial to find the right treatment center offering a suitable program.
-The nature of his substance use disorder will dictate whether inpatient rehab or a form of outpatient treatment like a PHP (partial hospitalization program) or IOP (intensive outpatient program).
+If your boyfriend is a drug addict but is ready to stop using and commit to recovery, it’s crucial to find the right treatment center offering a suitable program.
+Likewise, if you need to help an alcoholic, it is vital to seek treatment as well.
+The nature of his drug abuse will dictate whether inpatient rehab or a form of outpatient treatment like a PHP (partial hospitalization program) or IOP (intensive outpatient program).